elireisman/go_es_query_parser/README.md

 Life is short and this tool has no practical use, but for fun it would be nice to also:
 * upgrade AST traversal business logic and grammar definitions to flatten/simplify generated queries
 * move value element parsing from the grammar into the traversal logic to provide more actionable error messages
-* support list-type values in queries, windowed queries, more query types etc.
+* support list-type values in queries, more query types etc.
 * add method for setting or defaulting various query params that have no clear place in such a DSL